enterspeedhq/enterspeed-docs/docs/reference/fields.md

 ### Destinations

 :::info
-Destinations is still in preview, contact us if would like to test it out.
+Destinations are still in preview.
+Contact us if you would like to test it out.
 :::

-To give an example, you can use `destinations` when you want to send views for e.g. all content pages or all products to a third-party system for searching.
+To give an example, you can use `destinations` when you want to send views for, e.g. all content pages or all products to a third-party system for searching.

 ```json title="Schema with destinations"
 {